Attacler/TextToAnything-Directus/readme.md

 5. Add your payment details
 6. Go to Endpoints and you should see the RapidAPI key on the right.

-The extension will not function without the Rapid API token, but there will always be a free tier available.
+The extension will not function without the Rapid API token, there will always be a free tier available.
 You can fill in the token inside of the TTA settings.

 ## Supported Features